Local Directory Overview

 Scenarios

-There are a few scenarios where running a separate, local directory instance is advantageous:
+There are a few scenarios where this type of deployment is advantageous:

 Scaling data size beyond what fits in the embedded database